By Chad Bowar

 Who are the best Swedish heavy metal bands?
 The country of Sweden has always been a hotbed of heavy metal, launching the careers of some of the most successful metal bands.
 There were so many amazing bands to choose from that some great groups didn't make the list.
-Here are the best metal bands that hail from Sweden, as selected by the About Guide To Heavy Metal.
+Here are the best metal bands that hail from Sweden, as selected by About.com Heavy Metal.

 Not only are they the best band in Sweden, Opeth ranks right up there in the entire metal genre.
 They are an extremely diverse group, mixing death metal with many other styles, and even using acoustic instruments in some of their songs.
 The vocals are also diverse, and the lyrics are exceptional.Recommended album: Ghost Reveries (2005)